Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by NASA ULI and ARL.
-We would also like to thank our internal reviewers Anisha Pal, Bharat Goyal, and Pratik Ramesh for their constructive suggestions on an early draft of this paper.
+This work was supported in part by NASA ULI, NSF \#2144194, and ARL.
+We thank the anonymous reviewers for their thoughtful comments and suggestions.
+We also thank our internal reviewers Anisha Pal, Bharat Goyal, and Pratik Ramesh for their constructive suggestions on an early draft of this paper.

 { }